 XGBoost stands for "Extreme Gradient Boosting", where the term "Gradient Boosting" originates from the paper Greedy Function Approximation: A Gradient Boosting Machine, by Friedman.
-This is a tutorial on gradient boosted trees, and most of the content is based on these slides by Tianqi Chen, the original author of XGBoost.

 The gradient boosted trees has been around for a while, and there are a lot of materials on the topic.
 This tutorial will explain boosted trees in a self-contained and principled way using the elements of supervised learning.
 We think this explanation is cleaner, more formal, and motivates the model formulation used in XGBoost.